-Jeff has purchased, renovated and sold more than forty-five historic and architecturally significant homes since 1993.
+Jeff has purchased, renovated and sold more than fifty-five historic and architecturally significant homes since 1993.
 Jeff is an expert when it comes to purchasing bank owned, repossessed and distressed properties.
 Over the years he has worked closely with many successful real estate investors, locating and purchasing distressed and bank owned properties and helping them to restore and sell them.
 Jeff is knowledgeable about all aspects of renovation and construction, and he has a valuable team of sub-contractors that he recommends to his clients.
 Jeff’s clients and real estate investors find his extensive renovation experience invaluable when purchasing and selling their own properties.

 Jeff purchased this 1927 Craftsman Bungalow at a foreclosure auction.
 The house had not benefited from previous remodeling efforts over the years.
 It was in great shape structurally, but it had a very bad 1960’s kitchen and equally bad 1980’s bathrooms.
 Jeff reconfigured the two bed, two bath floor plan and relocated the stairs to the basement to create a three bedroom house.

 This 1925 Craftsman was a sadly neglected bank foreclosure that had been sitting vacant for almost two years.
 Over time, this home had received a lot of unfortunate “updates,” one during the 1960’s and another more recently.
 Jeff properly supported the foundation to even out the settled floors, and he reworked the upstairs floor plan to create more closet space and make the bedrooms more use-able.
 He gutted the existing kitchen and bathrooms and remodeled them.

 Built in 1909, this charming Proctor Craftsman was in foreclosure.
 The work the former owners had completed on the exterior was good, leaving original leaded stained glass windows intact, landscaping, even the paint colors were good (but portions were chipping and flaking badly).
 The problem was inside.
 The second floor was renovated in the 1970’s and in terrible condition, while the downstairs was badly worn with an awkward floor plan.
 Duct tape was in liberal use to hold down peeling vinyl flooring, and a large dog had left it’s mark (literally) on the wood floors and interior trim.

 Built in 1918, this charming Craftsman was uninhabitable.
 The home was purchased from an estate and it had long been neglected.
 The roof was leaking, the upper portion of the chimney had collapsed, there was no functioning sewer line, the plumbing was leaking, and the electrical throughout the house was dangerous.
 Due to floor plan restrictions the stairs to the second floor were rendered nearly useless due to the tight clearance, and there was just a narrow entrance to the bath.

 This 1928 English Tudor Revival had been vacant for more than a year when Jeff purchased it from the estate of the previous owner.
 Jeff removed the ugly vinyl siding to reveal fairly intact original fir siding.
 He remodeled the dated 1950s kitchen and bathroom to create a more suitable period look.
 He sacrificed a small bedroom upstairs to create an additional full bathroom, and he replaced a “lean-to” storage shed on the back of the house with a wood deck.
 The landscaping was freshened to enhance the curb appeal.

 This 1959 Mid Century Contemporary had been vacant for years when Jeff purchased it from the estate of the previous owner.
 Ugly vinyl siding and bad remodels had left this house looking like a sad “double-wide” inside and out.
 Jeff started from scratch by removing all interior partition walls to create an open floor plan.
 He relocated the main floor bedrooms and a bathroom to an area that had once been the kitchen and dining area, and he added a full bathroom to create an upper level master suite.

 This charming 1948 brick-faced bungalow had been abandoned when Jeff purchased it from the U.S. Department of Housing and Urban Development.
 Misguided renovations had left the property underutilized.
 One of two downstairs bedrooms had been converted to an oversized bathroom, the original bath had been converted to a laundry and there was no bathroom on the second floor.

 This charming 1940’s bungalow was a long neglected rental property occupied by a delinquent tenant.
 Vandalism occurred at the time of her eviction, and the home’s electrical panel was left in hazardous condition.
 Luckily the house didn’t burn down before Jeff took possession.
 He installed a new kitchen, remodeled the bathrooms and created a dining room in an area that had once been a laundry room.

 Jeff completely stripped the existing kitchen, baths, floor coverings, wood trim and doors and started over.
 He updated the living area by applying a more modern treatment to the fireplace and adding a stacked stone wall.
-He changed out the kitchen and baths with new custom cabinets, honed carrera counters and tiled backs-plash.
+He changed out the kitchen and baths with new custom cabinets, honed Carrera counters and tiled backs-plash.
 All the mill-work, trim and doors were replaced.
 The entire property was repainted and new hardwood floors, carpeting and modern glass garage doors were installed.
-Lastly, the landscaping was cut back to reveal a very sophisticated contemporary home ready for the next chapter in it’s life.
+Lastly, the landscaping was cut back to reveal a very sophisticated contemporary home ready for the next chapter in its life.

 Jeff removed all evidence of that 1950’s remodel by adding period appropriate siding to the exterior, replacing the shortened windows, replacing a plywood garage door, renovating the kitchen and baths and creating a master bath from a small added upstairs bedroom.
 Outdated plumbing and electrical systems were replaced as well.
 The end result is a 1929 Craftsman that the Proctor district can be proud of for years to come.